The Streetwear Aesthetic: the Iconic Hype Style Unpacked

 Surf CulturePin

-California’s surf and skate culture birthed streetwear, trading sophistication for laid-back cool.
+California’s surf and skate culture birthed the streetwear look, trading sophistication for laid-back cool.
 Photo: Shutterstock

 The genesis of streetwear is deeply rooted in the laid-back lifestyle of California’s surfers and skaters during the late 1970s and early 1980s.
 This group pioneered a relaxed dress code that contrasted with the more formal, mainstream fashion of the time.